 II.
-C When must the composition and credit rating of investments contained in a local agency investment portfolio be in compliance with state law?
+C When must investments contained in a local agency investment portfolio comply with state law?
 [Section 53601]

 California Government Code provides a description of the types of instruments permissible for local agency investment and specifies the timing of compliance with state law.
 Questions arise concerning the timing of any test of compliance with these requirements.